• Struggling with my blockchain developer cover letter. How do I make it stand out?

 Show you understand the problems, not just the tech stack.
 Instead of "I know Solidity," try something like "I optimized gas usage in my AMM contract by restructuring how we store liquidity data."
 That tells me you're thinking about the real constraints we deal with every day.

 Prove you're already part of the ecosystem.
 The candidates I remember were following governance discussions, trying new protocols, or contributing to open source before they even applied.
-One person mentioned they'd been tracking our DAO proposals and had thoughts on our fee structure—that level of engagement is what gets you noticed.
+One person mentioned they'd been tracking our DAO proposals and had thoughts on our fee structure.
+That level of engagement is what gets you noticed.

 One thing that's changed since the bear market: teams that survived 2022-2023 are way pickier about who they bring on.
 We learned that brilliant developers who don't care about the mission tend to jump ship when things get tough.